 Beneficiary Designations: Support the World's Children After Your Lifetime

 Helping UNICEF treat preventable diseases and improve living conditions for children around the world is not only possible, it's easy to do with a beneficiary designation.
-Just name the U.S. Fund for UNICEF as a beneficiary to receive assets such as retirement plans and life insurance policies after you're gone.
+Just name UNICEF USA as a beneficiary to receive assets such as retirement plans and life insurance policies after you're gone.
 You simply fill out a form that is entirely separate from your will—which makes this approach an easy way to give.

 Not only is it an easy way to give, but it's also flexible—you aren't locked into the choices you make today.
 You can review and adjust beneficiary designations anytime you want.